IPG-Automotive-UK/Aslan-CarMaker/README.md

 The Aslan-CarMaker implementation can currently support at most three Camera RSI sensors.
 Two of these sensors represent a left/right ZED stereo camera.
 The third sensor represents a single mono Basler Ace camera.
 Adding more than three cameras to the CarMaker test run will only slow down the simulation as the additional sensors will not be published on ROS.

-Every camera added by the user needs to be assigned to a specific ASLAN-specific camera type.
-This has to be done in the CarMaker ROS interface additional parameters in the Extras menu.
+Every camera added by the user needs to be assigned to an ASLAN-specific camera type.
+This has to be done in the CarMaker ROS interface `Additional Parameters` in the `Extras` menu.

 <p align="center">
 <img src="doc/Images/ROS_parameters.png">
 </p>

 The ROS interface parameters are contained in an additional text file.
 A dedicated section inside describes how to assign a camera to a specific type by name.
-The names of the cameras assigned in the text file need to match exactly the names assigned to the cameras in the Assembly > Sensor Mountings section of the Vehicle Data Set parameters.
+The names of the cameras assigned in the text file need to match exactly the names assigned to the cameras in the `Assembly > Sensor Mountings` section of the `Vehicle Data Set` parameters.
 A mismatch in names will lead to a camera not being published on ROS.

 <p align="center">
 <img src="doc/Images/Camera_assign.png">